nchimitt/nchimitt.github.io/_pages/tutorial.md

 ---
 Chapter 2

 The basics of Fourier optics are presented in this chapter.
 Here, we're aimed at getting the main results of Fourier optics conveyed in a (relatively) short amount of space.
-First, light is justified as a wave.
+First, light should be modeled as a wave.
 This is critical for understanding how light is degraded by the turbulent atmosphere and how it affects an image.
 Furthermore, how does light move from one place to another if it is indeed a wave; are there any approximations we can make?
 This leads us to introduce Fresnel and Fraunhofer diffraction.
 Finally, we discuss point spread functions (PSFs) and related topics along with spatially varying linear systems.

 ---
 Chapter 3